 Our schedule is defined by our family’s rhythm.
-We often take a month in autumn to travel, volunteer or vacation.
+We have often taken a month in autumn to travel, volunteer or vacation.
 There are other conferences my husband does that enable a trip for the rest of us.
-I find it hard to reign in energies a couple weeks before Christmas, family birthdays turn into holidays, and since there’s so much to do outside in May, we direct our energies toward botany (gardening & nature drawing) and weather study (just a good excuse to use outdoor activity in science).
-July and August there are just too many summer camps to ignore.
+I find it hard to reign in energies a couple weeks before Christmas, family birthdays are equivalent to school holidays, and since there’s so much to do outside in May, we direct our energies toward botany (gardening & nature drawing) and weather study (just a good excuse to use outdoor activity in science).
+July and August there are just too many summer camps and lake activities to ignore.

-As for curriculum, our world is filled with books and printed words are for sale everywhere.
+Our world is filled with books and printed words are for sale everywhere.
 Textbooks, workbooks, novels and well, you name it, someone wants me to buy something.
 Curriculum fairs abound and websites love to let you know where to buy your curriculum.
-In the first year, I overbought, assuming we were able to cover more than we actually could.
-Every year for the last five or six, I have bought less and less, sometimes relying on last year’s purchases and sometimes even just using my library card.

-Now that I’ve collected six hundred and fifty two broken crayons (no I didn’t count, but I’m really, really sure I’m close) and purchased oodles of white erasers that seem to only resurface under the sofa cushions, and it’s just the eight Crayola markers that get dried right out by the end of the ‘year’, I no longer do the Zellers school supply trip.
-And I purchase clothing based on season and need, not on latest style (though my girls generally apprise me of style).
+Now that I’ve collected six hundred and fifty two broken crayons (no I didn’t count, but I’m really sure I’m close) and purchased oodles of white erasers that seem to only resurface under sofa cushions, and now that there’s only eight Crayola markers that didn’t dry up by the end of the ‘year’, but 67 barely sharpened pencil crayons, I no longer do the official school supply trip.
+I buy what I need.
+So I buy a lot of books.
+But I only purchase kids’ clothing based on season and need, not on latest style (though my kids are definitely old enough to inform me).
+I spend differently as a homeschool mom.

-I’ll still plan a back to school party–it’s just plain fun!
-We’ll decorate cupcakes into frosted apples (tradition!), we’ll do a summer show & tell, maybe even write a ‘what I did this summer’ report.
-We’ll take a class photo (curiously, I have many of these in our family photo albums), they’ll sit beautiful in a new fall outfit with a black chalkboard declaring their grade (this will be the only time I’ll remember their grade all year), we might even do a scavenger hunt for school supplies and they’ll see a box of Smarties at the bottom…cause they’re my little Smarties.
+We might not be going TO school.
+But I’ll still plan a back to school party–it’s just plain fun.
+We’ll decorate cupcakes with chocolate frosting and gummy apples (tradition!), plan our daily schedules in rainbow coloured pens, and maybe even write a ‘what I did this summer’ report.
+I’ll take grade photos, as each of them stand in their new fall outfits with a board declaring their grade (this will be the only time I’ll remember all their grades upstairs), we might even do a scavenger hunt for school supplies and they’ll see a box of Smarties at the bottom…cause they’ll always be my Smarties (even the one who is prepping for college).